Katexiang/ERF-PSPNET/README.md

 ```

 ## Description
 This repository serves as a real-time semantic segmentation networks, which is designed for the assistance for visually-impaired people.
 The code not only implements the tensorflow-version erf-pspnet, but also implements the code for mIOU calculation which haven't been found in other tf-version's code.
 Our code combines the training and evaluating stages together, which records every claesses' ioU after one epoch, and fulfill visualization supervision during training.
+In addition, we adapt ***IAL*** which is a loss function for pushing model to foucs on important classes.
+And we implement BiERF-PSPNet which is inspired by BiSeNet.

 ## Useage
 The useage is very easy, you only need to download the code, and create a file folder named ***dataset***, and create another four file folders under the dataset named ***train, trainannot, val, valannot*** ,and put into the data we want to train or eval like the example in the repository.